wultra/wultra-docs/docs/tutorials/Authentication-in-Mobile-Apps/iOS-Tutorial.md

 ![ Anatomy of a PIN keyboard ](./06.png)

-Another thing to consider is the user flow - the overview is captured in the following image:
+Another thing to consider is the high-level user flow.
+The overview of the flow stages is captured in the following image:

 ![ Authentication flow ](./07.png)